- Viper is an early-stage, low-sulfidation epithermal gold target, located in northeastern Nevada.

 In most respects, Viper is a typical low sulfidation epithermal project, although host rock (sediments) and trace element association (iron) are unusual.
 The current model for gold deposition envisages high angle faults as feeders with ascending hydrothermal fluids ponding beneath the impermeable rhyolite cap.
 Gold values locally extend upwards into a silicified conglomerate unit where affected by hydrothermal brecciation.
 Associated alteration is dominated by silicification and decalcification with gold deposited in reactive silty carbonate.

 Viper is a relatively recent discovery with first reported exploration by Teck in 1991.
-The larger district has been explored by Fronteer, Pilot Gold, and the Kuzma/Miranda/Ramelius joint venture.
+The larger district has been explored by Fronteer, Liberty Gold (previously Pilot Gold), and the Kuzma/Miranda/Ramelius joint venture.
 Technical programs have been comprehensive, including geologic mapping, geochemical sampling, hyperspectral studies, geophysical surveys, isotopic studies, RC and diamond drilling.

 Historic results in the Viper District - although encouraging – do not define mineable grades and widths of mineralization at appropriate depths.
 Work will focus initially on merging the historic databases to assemble a comprehensive, 3D district scale model designed to better define the main feeder structures.
 Logan anticipates this program of work will be successful in generating future drill targets.

 Dr. Craig Bow, Vice President Exploration of Logan, is a Qualified Person (“QP”) as defined by National Instrument 43-101.
 The QP is a member in good standing of the American Institute of Professional Geologists as a Certified Professional Geologist (CPG.).
 Dr. Bow has reviewed and is responsible for the technical information disclosed on the website relating to the USA Gold Projects.